9 Easy Ways to Get New Ideas

 - Change meaning, color, motion, sound, odor, form, shape?
 Change name?

-- What changes can be made to the plans?
+- What changes can we make to the plans?
 In the process?
 In marketing?
 Other changes?

 - What other form could this take?
 Is there a different package?
 Can we combine the package with the form?

 Put it to some other use